The first rule of insurance licensing is: There’s always an exception, and Florida loves to live by this rule.

 Of all the unique parts of Florida insurance regulation, one of the most fascinating is its appointment fees, particularly when it comes to nonresident producers who want to sell insurance in the state of Florida.

 Florida is the only state that requires carriers to report the county of operation when appointing agents.
 Each county has a $6 fee, and there are 67 counties.
 What this looks like in practical terms:

 - Residents select their county and pay a $60 appointment fee

-- Nonresidents who plan to physically sell in Florida pay $60 for their appointment fee AND $6 per county for all counties they plan to transact business in
+- Non-residents who plan to physically sell in Florida pay $60 for their appointment fee AND $6 per county for all counties they plan to transact business in

-Appointments through NIPR vs. Florida e-appointments
+Florida insurance appointments through NIPR vs. Florida e-appointments

 In Florida, only some appointments can be done through the National Insurance Producer Registry (NIPR) Gateway, including:

 - 40 – Variable Annuities